 In response to the global financial crisis, which began in late 2007, national and intergovernmental regulatory entities, such as the Basel Committee on Banking Regulations and Supervisory Practices (the "Basel Committee") proposed reforms to prevent the recurrence of a similar crisis, including the Basel III framework, which creates new higher minimum regulatory capital requirements.
 On December 16, 2010 and January 13, 2011, the Basel Committee issued its original guidance (which was updated in 2013) on a number of regulatory reforms to the regulatory capital framework in order to strengthen minimum capital requirements, including the phasing out of innovative Tier 1 and 2 Capital instruments with incentive-based redemption clauses and implementing a leverage ratio on institutions in addition to current risk-based regulatory requirements.
-The Superintendency of Banks of Panama ("Superintendencia de Bancos de Panamá" or the "Superintendency") is authorized to increase the minimum capital requirement percentage in Panama in the event that generally accepted international capitalization standards (the standards set by the Basel Committee on Banking Supervision) become more stringent.
-Non-compliance with this legal lending limit could result in the assessment of administrative sanctions by the Superintendency for such violations, taking into consideration the magnitude of the offense and any prior occurrences, and the magnitude of damages and prejudice caused to third parties.
-The Bank follows Basel III criteria to determine capitalization levels, and has determined the Bank's Tier 1 capital ratio (Basel III - IRB) to be 26.0% as of December 31, 2020.
-In addition, as of December 31, 2020, the Bank's Capital Adequacy Ratio, calculated according to the guidelines of the Banking Law (as defined below), was 20.21%.
+The Superintendency of Banks is authorized to increase the minimum capital requirement percentage in Panama in the event that generally accepted international capitalization standards (the standards set by the Basel Committee on Banking Supervision) become more stringent.
+Non-compliance with this legal lending limit could result in the assessment of administrative sanctions by the Superintendency of Banks for such violations, taking into consideration the magnitude of the offense and any prior occurrences, and the magnitude of damages and prejudice caused to third parties.
+The Bank follows Basel III criteria to determine capitalization levels, and has determined the Bank's Tier 1 capital ratio (Basel III - IRB) to be 19.1% as of December 31, 2021.
+In addition, as of December 31, 2021, the Bank's Capital Adequacy Ratio, calculated according to the guidelines of the Banking Law (as defined below), was 15.6%.